a-dorgham/FEAnalysisApp/README.md

 ![PyQt6](https://img.shields.io/badge/GUI-PyQt6-green.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 **FEAnalysisApp** is a cross-platform, Python-based graphical user interface (GUI) for performing Finite Element Analysis (FEA).
-Designed using **PyQt6**, it provides an intuitive and interactive environment for structural engineers, educators, and researchers to model, analyze, and visualize various types of structures, including beams, trusses, and frames in both 2D and 3D.
+Designed using PyQt6, it provides an intuitive and interactive environment for structural engineers, educators, and researchers to model, analyze, and visualize various types of structures, including beams, trusses, and frames in both 2D and 3D.

 ---

-## 🔧 Features
+## Features

-- 🖥️ **Graphical User Interface** built with **PyQt6**.
+- Graphical User Interface built with PyQt6.
-- 📐 Supports **2D and 3D structures**: Trusses, Beams, and Frames.
+- Supports 2D and 3D structures: Trusses, Beams, and Frames.
-- ⚙️ Customizable input using structured `.txt` files or GUI forms.
+- Customizable input using structured `.txt` files or GUI forms.
-- 📦 Modular architecture with extensible solvers and element libraries.
+- Modular architecture with extensible solvers and element libraries.
-- 🔄 Supports both **direct and iterative solvers**.
+- Supports both direct and iterative solvers.
-- 📊 Real-time visualization of analysis results.
+- Real-time visualization of analysis results.
-- 📁 Integrated input/output file viewer and result report generator.
+- Integrated input/output file viewer and result report generator.
-- 🔍 Built-in library for **materials**, **cross-sections**, and **units**.
+- Built-in library for materials, cross-sections, and units.
-- 🌐 Exports results to human-readable reports and visual plots.
+- Exports results to human-readable reports and visual plots.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 FEAnalysisApp/